Outreach, Education and Training

 Mentor: Dr. Todd Michael is a Research Associate at the San Diego Botanic Garden and is a Research Professor at the Salk Institute for Biological Studies, where his group focuses on the sequencing and analysis of plant genomes.

 Description: San Diego Botanic Garden seeks mentees who are interested in multidisciplinary and multifaceted project experiences across one or more special rare plant project areas.
-Mentees will have the opportunity to engage in field botany, ex situ conservation, conservation horticulture, lab-based genetic, genomic and chemical analysis, and design of rare plant monitoring and management with the overriding goal of developing skill sets to move the needle on conservation efficacy.
-Mentees will integrate public education and communications in their projects through SDBG’s public outreach programs.
+Mentees will have the opportunity to engage in field botany, ex-situ conservation, conservation horticulture, lab-based genetic, genomic, and chemical analysis, and design of rare plant monitoring and management with the overriding goal of developing skill sets to move the needle on conservation efficacy.
+Mentees will integrate public education and communications into their projects through SDBG’s public outreach programs.

 Conservation, genomic analysis, and propagation of rare California plants - Conservation of rare plants requires detailed methods for seed processing, viability testing, cold storage, and propagation, which are generally species-specific and in many cases insufficiently developed, in addition to monitoring of the species’ status in the wild, including their genetic and evolutionary trajectories.
 Projects will be conducted to develop or improve methods for the conservation and propagation of rare California plants.
 Mentees will learn and utilize a combination of horticultural, laboratory, bioinformatic, field botanical, and natural lands management skills to determine threats to rare plants and then design and test conservation interventions.
-Example projects in this area include: 1) linking genomes to environmental traits for the federally threatened Encinitas baccharis (Baccharis vanessae); 2) testing seed multiplication methods for rare California taxa such as Otay tarplant (Deinandra conjugens); and 3) Differentiating rare California native Asteraceae based on morphological and genetic information.
+Example projects in this area include: 1) developing successful germination protocols for rare manzanitas (Arctostaphylos spp.); 2) testing seed multiplication methods for rare California taxa such as Otay tarplant (Deinandra conjugens); and 3) Differentiating rare California native Asteraceae based on morphological and genetic information.

 Conservation of rare wild relatives of food crops - The wild cousins of food crops are increasingly being used in plant breeding to improve the sustainability, climate resilience, and nutritional quality of the world’s food crops.
 But habitat destruction, invasive species, climate change, and other threats are quickly leading to their disappearance from their natural habitats.
 Mentees will learn and use a combination of botany, ecology, biogeography, and genetics methods to contribute to a better understanding of the identity, distribution, and conservation status of these crop wild relatives.
 Example projects include wild beans (Phaseolus), walnuts (Juglans), plums (Prunus), and several other fruit and nut tree species native to California.

-Conservation of rare medicinal plants - San Diego Botanic Garden is creating a living collection of medicinal plants that can simultaneously serve conservation and human therapeutic goals.
+Conservation and exploration of rare medicinal plants - San Diego Botanic Garden is creating a living collection of medicinal plants that can simultaneously serve conservation and human therapeutic goals.
 This work involves deep collaboration across the knowledge-holding and innovation pipeline from Indigenous ethnobotanists to drug commercialization entrepreneurs.
-This collection includes rare plants, primarily of the Southwestern US, that are used for or have potential for human therapeutics.
+This collection includes rare plants, primarily from the Southwestern US, that are used for or have potential for human therapeutics.
 Mentees will help build and catalog this collection and learn modern standards for ethical plant collecting and dissemination.
-Mentees may engage on projects to evaluate the genetics and metabolic production of plants under different growing conditions and geographies.
-Example projects include analysis of Yerba Santa (Eriodictyon) for neurodegenerative diseases and Artemisia for antimalarial compounds."
+Mentees may engage in projects to evaluate the genetics and metabolic production of plants under different growing conditions and geographies.
+Example projects include the analysis of Yerba Santa (Eriodictyon) for neurodegenerative diseases and Artemisia for antimalarial compounds.